[First published 16 April 2019, the night Notre Dame burnt.]

 It will certainly be used by the current French regime to promote the idea of “la patrie en danger” (fatherland in danger).

 And not just by the current regime but also by the Rassemblement National (National Rally), formerly known as the National Front.
 I will not be surprised one bit if in the next general election the party incorporates an image of Notre Dame into its logo.
 Who knows, perhaps Marion Maréchal-Le Pen or her aunt will adopt the mantle of Marianne?
 From the blue waves of the sea to the centre, the centre of Paris, the centre of the world.
 (They’re kind of unlikely to keep their flame logo.)

 The fire is excellent news for the Christian far right which has stretched and stretched since the days of Charles Maurras and before – without success, but without being defeated either – to re-establish its dominance in France.

-(Meanwhile, outside of France, to the world’s Anglophone market whose ideas are already in its hands, the US-based multinational Google has been busily framing the fire, using its video arm Youtube, as akin to the terror attacks on the New York financial district and the Pentagon in 2001.
-Of course there was a major loss of civilian lives in the New York attack, and so far no life has been reported to have been lost in the Notre Dame fire.
-But those attacks in some fly-by-night country called the “United States” took place upon some here-today gone-tomorrow bits of recent crappy architecture which are at least two or three levels below Notre Dame in their symbolic significance.)
+(Meanwhile, outside of France, to the world’s Anglophone market whose ideas are already in its hands, the US-based multinational Google has been busily framing the fire, using its video arm Youtube, as akin to the terror attacks on the New York financial district and the US defence ministry’s HQ – “The Pentagon” – in 2001.
+Of course one important difference is that whereas there was a loss of more than 2000 civilian lives in the New York attack, so far no life has been reported to have been lost in the Notre Dame fire.
+But those attacks in the fly-by-night country called the “United States” took place upon some here-today gone-tomorrow bits of recent crappy architecture which are at least two levels below Notre Dame in symbolic significance.)

 Oh and Michel Mourre, you are avenged too!